nooballday/hapijs-auth-allroutes/README.md

 How to use it :

-clone this repository : git clone https://github.com/nooballday/hapijs-auth-allroutes.git install packages : npm i running the app : node server
+clone this repository : git clone https://github.com/nooballday/hapijs-auth-allroutes.git <br>
+install packages : npm i <br>
+running the app : node server